0xJuancito/ethernal-initials-nft-web/README.md

-# buildspace Mint Your Own NFT Collection
+# Ethernal Initials - Mint Your NFT Web

+An initials pair from AA to ZZ, and 00 to 99 that will live for eternity in this realm.

 ### **Welcome 👋**

+You can see the collection on [OpenSea](https://opensea.io/collection/ethernal-initials)

+### **Development**
-To get started with this course, clone this repo and follow these commands:
+To get started with this repo, follow these commands:

 1. Run `npm install` at the root of your directory
 2. Run `npm run start` to start the project
 3. Start coding!

-### **Questions?**
-Have some questions make sure you head over to your [buildspace Dashboard](https://app.buildspace.so/courses/CO961ddb5f-f428-4608-9949-a9a2f461eb3f) and link your Discord account so you can get access to helpful channels and your instructor!